 [If images don't appear, please click here]

-Close to 100 official images document China’s monumental construction project; on some level the source images recall the grandeur of traditional Chinese landscape painting, but they are actually closer to the candy-coated kitsch of calendar art: landscape at the crossroads of nationalist propaganda and eco-rhetoric.
+Close to 100 official images document China’s monumental construction project.
+The source images recall the grandeur of traditional Chinese landscape painting, as well as the candy-coated kitsch of calendar art: landscape at the crossroads of nationalist propaganda and eco-rhetoric.